Z-Ray-Entertainment/optimus-ui/README.md

 - Change the currently running driver without requiring a full reboot
 - A way to tell the driver which is configured for boot
 - A way to tell the currently loaded driver
-- A way to tell if the nVidia GPU is powered on or off

 If there is such a package please file a new issue with the required details.